iok-ui/DiSTAP/README.md

 Each study folder contains:

-- The original Raman spectra data used in the corresponding plant-stress experiment.
+- The original Raman spectra data (in the respective data folders) used in the corresponding plant-stress experiment.
 - Panels generated using the same algorithms and settings as in the manuscript.
 The exact manuscript figures and trained VAE model are provided in the corresponding `results` folder.
-The example script, using the provided Raman dataset, can reproduce the key patterns and shows that the results are robust and consistent despite the minor stochastic variability inherent to the VAE.
+The example script, using the provided Raman dataset, can reproduce the key patterns and show that the results are robust and consistent despite the minor stochastic variability inherent to the VAE.

 ## Software requirements